Yanwei-Sun/Yanwei-Sun.github.io/_pages/research.md

 ## Working in Progress

 -------------
-- Operating Three-sided Marketplace: Pricing, Spatial Staffing and Routing in Food Delivery Systems, with Zhe Liu and Yiwen Shen.
+- Operating Three-sided Marketplace: Pricing, Spatial Staffing and Routing in Food Delivery Systems.
+  -  with Zhe Liu and Yiwen Shen